 Now you’re likely wondering how to change your furnace filter.
 More than likely, this will differ depending on what furnace you have, but normally:

-At Chief / Bauer Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
+At Chief/Bauer Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 217-689-2469 or schedule an appointment with us online.

 - Open or pull off the air filter panel close to the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.